 Here are several solutions to anchor your tent at a show.

 The two primary ways to secure your tent are with weights or tent anchors.

-Tent anchors (or tent stakes) can be driven into the ground and then secured to your tent to keep the tent anchored to the ground.
-Some brands of craft tents come with anchors included.
+Tent anchors can be driven into the ground and then secured to your tent to keep the tent anchored to the ground.
+Some brands of craft tents come with stakes included.

 You will be able to anchor your portable canopy at some, but not all of the craft shows you attend.
 Many outdoor craft shows are street festivals where the tents are set up on cement, so tent stakes are out of the question.
 Even some shows that are held in parks, where craft tents are set up on grass, forbid the use of tent anchors in the grass.

 Because you will often be unable to anchor your tent, you must have a strategy to weight your tent.
 Of course, you can anchor your tent as added security when you are able to, but do know that tent anchors do not take the place of canopy weights.

 Tent weights can be used in any situation and on any surface.
 While they can be heavy to transport (Most people recommend that you use about 40 pounds of weight on each leg of your craft tent, and some shows require even more than that per leg), harder to set up, and take up more space when packed than tent anchors, they really are more practical than tent anchors and a necessary part of your craft show booth.

 Learn how to choose a portable canopy with these tips...

 What to Look for in a Display Tent